hu3rror/memos-on-fly/README.md

   - image = "hu3rror/memos-fly:latest"
   + image = "ghcr.io/hu3rror/memos-litestream:stable"
   ```
 - After updating to Memos v0.22.0, the Telegram Bot will no longer be built into Memos but will be started externally as [telegram-integration](https://github.com/usememos/telegram-integration).
-If you need this feature, please change the image tag to `ghcr.io/hu3rror/memos-litestream:stable-memogram`, like this:
+If you need this feature, you could change the image tag to `ghcr.io/hu3rror/memos-litestream:stable-memogram`, like this:

   ```diff
   [build]